Interviews with new teachers reveal what they want most:

 • Discretion and autonomy: Freedom to respond to students’ needs and interests—especially when bound to scripted curriculum

-From Becoming a Win-Win Teacher (Thousand Oaks, CA: Corwin Publishing, 2010) by Dr. Jane Bluestein.
-30% off this great resource for beginning teachers: Click here for more information about Becoming a Win-Win Teacher.
+From The Beginning Teacher’s Survival Guide: Win-Win Strategies for Success by Dr. Jane Bluestein (2021).
 A great gift for someone just starting out in education or coming back to the profession, as well as for anyone having a particularly challenging year.

 Podcast: “On the Right Foot: Support for Beginning Teachers” with J. Victor McGuire

 Also see Why Teachers Quit, a 6-part excerpt from this book with more detail about the realities new teachers encounter when they embark on their new career.
 This excerpt includes six challenges facing people in the teaching profession: